ProgrammingMadeEasy-Community/notification-service/workers/workersDoc.md

 * Uses the Twilio service to send SMS messages
 * The sender phone number is hard-coded for now as `'+12054908514'` (this is our Twilio trial account phone number)

 This script uses Azure Functions and Twilio to provide an SMS notification service.
-Messages are queued in a Service Bus Queue in the format ```json+{phoneNumber}: {message}```.
+Messages are queued in a Service Bus Queue in the format `+{phoneNumber}: {message}`.
 When a message is added to the queue, this script is triggered to send an SMS to the phone number in the queued message.